CSSAuditors/audit/site/reports/bundesliga-2021-03.md

           - Inline CSS refers to CSS code that comes from the inline `style` attributes.

           Since we stumbled upon some errors while extracting the CSS code from these sites, like repetitive CSS files or `<style>` tags, we removed it from the report.
-The data collected might slightly differ from the actual data, but it still close enough to get the “big picture” about CSS sizes.
+The data collected might slightly differ from the actual data, but it is still close enough to get the “big picture” about CSS sizes.

           To make the text more readable, the terms “site” and “homepage” refer to the same thing: the site’s homepage.